abertschi/abertschi.ch/hugo/content/blog/2022-08_easter_eggs/2022-08_overengineering_blog.md

 ```
 {{< caption >}}Excerpt from chat interface.{{< /caption >}}

-The chat interface uses `LocalStorage` to keep track of the chat history and
+The chat interface keeps track of the chat history and
 implements local and remote commands.
 Local commands are implemented in
 TypeScript in the browser.
 If no local command is matched, the browser sends the
-chat message to the server, where the server generates a chat response.
+chat message to the server, where it receives a server-generated response.
 This
 architecture is motivated not to spoil some Easter eggs implemented on the site.

 ## Easter Eggs are Stages